Skip to content

 Collections: It houses European sculptures, Oriental antiquities, Renaissance decorative arts, and a vast array of French paintings.

-Other Highlights: This wing also features the Napoleon III apartments, an exquisite example of Second Empire decorative art, offering a glimpse into the luxury of 19th-century French interior design.
+Other Highlights: This wing also features the Napoleon III apartments, an exquisite example of Second Empire decorative art that offers a glimpse into the luxury of 19th-century French interior design.

 Famous sculptures in the Louvre